-THE SYMBOL OF PRAYER: As the palms and ashes have their meaning in the liturgy, so incense is a sacred symbol.
-The "burning incense sending forth its sweet odors heavenward is a natural symbol of prayer ascending to God."6 In the 140th Psalm, the sacred writer begs God: "Let my prayer be directed as incense in Thy sight."
-7 St. John in his vision of heaven saw an angel "having a golden censer; and there was given to him much incense, that he should offer of the prayers of all saints upon the golden altar, which is before the throne of God."
-8
+INCENSE - SYMBOL OF PRAYER: As the palms and ashes have their meaning in the liturgy, so incense is a sacred symbol.
+The "burning incense sending forth its sweet odors heavenward is a natural symbol of prayer ascending to God."
+In the 140th Psalm, the sacred writer begs God: "Let my prayer be directed as incense in Thy sight."
+St. John in his vision of heaven saw an angel "having a golden censer; and there was given to him much incense, that he might offer it with the prayers of all the saints upon the golden altar which is before the throne."7